burgesslouis/Finance-Research-Data/README.md

 ## Usage
 The data is open for academic research, policy analysis, or market assessment.
 Please include a citation, which will depend on the dataset.
 A standardised citation is provided below.

-Burgess, L. (2024) *Finance Research Data*.
+Burgess, L. M. D. (2024) *Finance Research Data*.
 Available at: https://github.com/burgesslouis/Finance-Research-Data.